Why Tax Professionals Are Prime Phishing Targets

 The IRS mandates security protections under IRS Publication 4557: Safeguarding Taxpayer Data, which requires tax professionals to create and maintain a Written Information Security Plan (WISP) covering administrative, technical, and physical safeguards.
 The WISP must specifically address email security, authentication protocols, employee phishing recognition training, and incident response procedures.

-Technical Security Controls: A Layered Defense Architecture
+Technical Security Controls: Implementation Steps

 Email Security Architecture

-Email remains the primary delivery mechanism for phishing attacks targeting tax professionals, and securing it requires multiple authentication and inspection layers working together—not just a spam filter.
+Email remains the primary delivery mechanism for phishing attacks targeting tax professionals, and securing it requires multiple authentication and inspection layers working together — not just a spam filter.

 Email Authentication Protocols: Configure Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting, and Conformance (DMARC) records for your domain.
 Microsoft's email authentication documentation confirms these protocols verify sender legitimacy and prevent the domain spoofing that bypasses traditional spam filters.
-Without DMARC, attackers can send email that appears to come from your own domain—or from irs.gov, your software vendor, or your largest client.

 Advanced Threat Protection: Deploy email security solutions with URL rewriting and attachment sandboxing that detonate files in isolated environments before delivery.
 Enterprise solutions including Microsoft Defender for Office 365, Proofpoint, and Mimecast provide real-time link analysis, Safe Attachments scanning, and behavioral analytics that identify zero-day phishing campaigns before signature-based detection catches up.